Subjective Cash Flow and Discount Rate Expectations Journal of Finance June 2021 with Ricardo De la O (Download Expectations)

 Survey expectations of dividend growth (blue) vary substantially over time and strongly comove with the S&P 500 price-dividend ratio (red).
 Survey expectations of returns (green) are relatively flat over time and have low comovement with the price-dividend ratio.

-This paper studies how municipal governments jointly manage spending, credit market borrowing, and a public employee pension system.
+This paper studies how municipal governments jointly manage spending, credit market borrowing, and public employee pensions.
 I model governments as levered investors who must meet non-defaultable pension obligations and may value government spending more than citizens.
-I quantify the model using data on California cities, including a new record of fiscal emergencies, tax increases required to maintain essential city services.
+I quantify the model using California city-level data, including a new record of fiscal emergencies, tax increases required to maintain essential services.
 After the financial crisis depleted pension funds, cities engaged in excessive risk-taking: the fiscal emergency option encouraged gambling for resurrection that kept cities vulnerable to shocks well into the recovery.
-To correct this problem, a spending cap works better than a restriction on risk-taking.
+Restricting risk-taking does not correct this problem, but a spending cap does.

 California city governments are highly levered.
 They issue safe liabilities (bonds and pensions) and invest in risky equity-based pension funds.
-The cities with the lowest Assets - Total Liabilities are also the most exposed to risky pension funds.
+The most indebted cities (Assets - Total Liabilities) are also the most levered and the most exposed to risky pension funds.

 This paper studies the effect of public pension obligations on a sovereign government's commitment to repaying debt.
 In the model, the government can renege on its pension promises but suffers a cost from losing the trust of households about future pensions.
 Large pension promises act as a commitment device for debt because they require the government to have regular access to credit markets.
 The government's decision to default is driven by its total obligations, not just its debt.
 Thus, there is a range of pension obligations large enough to act as a commitment device without raising total obligations to the point of default.
 This otherwise deterministic economy has an endogenous cycle in which periods of high spending and increasing debt are followed by periods of pension reform and debt reduction.
 The model successfully produces high debt in excess of 100% GDP without default and back-loaded pension cuts that match salient features of recent reforms in six EU nations.